Blog

 Washing machine

+The fault lies not in the cupboard or the washing machine..
 I had a call-back on a job today.
 The kitchen unit doors were knocking together.
 I assumed it would just be a simple matter of adjusting the self-closing Blum hinges and I would be on my way.
 It turned out that the hinges causing the problem were not Blums but the hinges attached to the washing machine.
-For those of …

 Read More »

-As the popularity of under-floor heating increases we are inevitably seeing a larger number of faulty installations.
-This is the way of the building industry but it needn’t be so.
+Under-floor Heating Troubles As the popularity of under-floor heating increases we are inevitably seeing a larger number of faulty installations.
+This is the way of the building industry, but it needn’t be so.
 Plumbers are often called in to pipe up under floor heating manifolds to the heating systems after the floor loops have been laid by others.
-Because it is trapped, the …
+Because it …

 Read More »